w3f/polkadot-wiki/docs/learn-architecture.md

 over what parachains are able to do besides that they must be able to generate a proof that can be validated by the validators assigned to the parachain.
 This proof verifies the state transition of the parachain.
-Some parachains may be specific to a particular application, others may focus on specific features like smaert contracts, privacy or scalability -- still others might be experimental architectures that are not necessarily blockchain in nature.
+Some parachains may be specific to a particular application, others may focus on specific features like smart contracts, privacy or scalability -- still others might be experimental architectures that are not necessarily blockchain in nature.

 In order to remain connected to the Relay Chain, parachains must win a